 However, in the end, it really depends on what you’re training for.
 For weight loss, long duration, steady state cardio exercise is the best option.
 For most people, this is not done at 12 MPH or higher because that’s just too intensive to keep up for 30 minutes or more.

-For cardiovascular benefits, interval training is a useful tool.
+For cardiovascular benefits, High Intensity Interval Training (HIIT) is a useful tool.
 Once you become better conditioned, it’s possible to start getting up to that 12 MPH average top speed.
 However, for interval training, the absolute speed is not all that important.
 It’s all about intensity.
 And it’s pretty easy to increase the intensity by adding incline into the mix.